ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 [`ember-cli-uglify` docs](https://github.com/ember-cli/ember-cli-uglify#ember-cli-uglify).

-***Note**: The option object for minifying of JavaScript files was renamed in `ember-cli-uglify@2.x`, which is part of Ember CLI's default blueprint since 2.16.0.
+***Note**: The option object for minifying of JavaScript files was renamed in `ember-cli-uglify@2.x`, which is part of ember-cli's default blueprint since 2.16.0.
 The option was called `minifyJS` for `ember-cli-uglify@1.x`.*

 ### Exclude from minification